Constrained Nonnegative Matrix Factorization for Blind Hyperspectral Unmixing incorporating Endmember Independence: Experiments and Discussions

 \subsubsection{Cuprite dataset}

 Table \ref{table_performance_cuprite_SAD} shows SAD values for each of the extracted endmember spectra under the different methods.
-In terms of SAD, KbSNMF-div dominates all other methods and KbSNMF-fnorm reports the third best performance.
-Also, KbSNMF-fnorm reports the best performance in extracting several endmembers, \textit{i.e} ``Andradite'', ``Pyrope'', and ``Sphene'', and the KbSNMF-div reports the best performance in extracting several other endmembers, \textit{i.e} ``Kaolinite 1'' and``Pyrope''.
+In terms of SAD, KbSNMF-div sits at the second place while SSRNMF stands at the top.
+The both KbSNMF forms report compelling results as they show best performance in extracting several endmembers, \textit{i.e} ``Andradite'', ``Kaolinite 2'', ``Muscovite'', and ''Sphene''.
 The endmember spectra extracted utilizing KbSNMF-fnorm and KbSNMF-div are shown in Fig. \ref{performance_cuprite_endmember}, and it can be observed that they closely follow their ground truth spectra.